PikachuEXE/rspec-json_matchers/README.md

 It aims to make JSON testing flexible & easier, especially for testing multiple properties.
 It does not and will not have anything related to JSON Schema.

+You can read [the story of this project](https://github.com/PikachuEXE/rspec-json_matchers/blob/master/doc/Story.md) if you have time.

 ## Installation

 Add this line to your application's Gemfile: